VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector User Guide.md

 ## Delegation

-To delegate a ticket open it in Service Desk Plus MSP and select the "Delegate" in Custom menu.
+To delegate a ticket open it in ServiceDesk Plus MSP and select the "Delegate" in Custom menu.

 ![delegateItem](./media/azDevOpsConnector/Delegate.png)

-Upon successful delegation ticket status will be changed to [Delegated] in Service Desk Plus MSP.
+Upon successful delegation ticket status will be changed to [Delegated] in ServiceDesk Plus MSP.

 If all parts were successfully configured, each time upon delegation a new note will be added to the SDP request, which will contain delegation details and link to PBI created in Azure DevOps board.